freand76/usbip-server/README.md

 ## Disclaimer

-!!!
+*!!!
 WARNING !!!

-    Playing around with kernel modules and Virtual USB devices can cause the kernel to hang!
+Playing around with kernel modules and Virtual USB devices can cause the kernel to hang!*

-!!!
-WARNING !!!

 ## Build C version